Linezolid

 Disease/Condition Glossary

 Bacterial infections: A bacterial infection is a condition in which harmful bacteria enter, multiply, and infect the body.
 Infectious or harmful bacteria can make you sick and reproduce quickly in the body.
 These harmful bacteria produce chemicals known as toxins, which can damage tissue and make you sick.
 Symptoms include fever, chills, and fatigue.
 Anyone can become infected with a bacterial infection.
-However, people with a weak immune system or taking immunosuppressive medicines are more prone to bacterial infections.
+However, people with a weakened immune system or those taking immunosuppressive medications are more prone to bacterial infections.

 FAQs

-Linezolid is used to treat bacterial infections of the lungs (pneumonia), and skin.
-It is also used to treat infections which are resistant to other antibiotics.
+Linezolid is an antibiotic medication used to treat bacterial infections of the skin and lungs (pneumonia).
+It is also used to treat infections that are resistant to other antibiotics, such as vancomycin-resistant enterococcal infections.

-It is recommended to complete the course of Linezolid even if you feel better as it is an antibiotic, and leaving it in between may lead to even severe infection.
-To treat your condition effectually, continue taking Linezolid for as long as your doctor has prescribed it.
+It is recommended to complete the course of Linezolid even if you feel better, as it is an antibiotic, and leaving it in between may lead to even more severe infection.
+To treat your condition effectively, continue taking Linezolid for as long as your doctor has prescribed it.

 Linezolid may cause thrush or candidiasis, which is a fungal infection occurring due to the overgrowth of yeast-like fungus in the mouth or throat.
 Regularly rinse your mouth with water to prevent the growth of fungus.

-Linezolid may affect certain laboratory test results such as blood tests, blood sugar tests, liver and kidney function tests.
+Linezolid may affect certain laboratory test results, such as blood tests, blood sugar tests, and liver and kidney function tests.
 Inform the person doing the tests that you are taking Linezolid.

 Linezolid may cause anaemia due to a decrease in the number of red blood cells.
 This could also cause unexplained bleeding or bruising.
 Consult your doctor if you experience unexplained bleeding or bruising.

-Consult your doctor before taking Linezolid if you have hypertension (high blood pressure), as Linezolid may cause an increase in blood pressure.
+Consult your doctor before taking Linezolid if you have hypertension (high blood pressure), as it may cause an increase in blood pressure.

-You should avoid taking large quantities of food that contain high tyramine in it.
-Foods that are fermented, cured, aged or spoiled contain a high amount of tyramine, e.g. cheese, red wine, pickle, overripe fruits etc. Consuming tyramine while taking Linezolid can result in an elevation of blood pressure, which may result in an emergency.
+You should avoid taking large quantities of food that contains high tyramine.
+Foods that are fermented, cured, aged or spoiled contain a high amount of tyramine, e.g. cheese, red wine, pickles, overripe fruits, etc. Consuming tyramine while taking Linezolid can result in an elevation of blood pressure, which may result in an emergency.

-Linezolid is indicated for gram-positive infections and is approved for treating skin and skin structure infections, bacterial pneumonia, and vancomycin-resistant enterococcal (VRE) infections, including infections complicated by bacteremia.
+Linezolid is indicated for the treatment of gram-positive infections and is approved for treating skin and skin structure infections, bacterial pneumonia, and vancomycin-resistant enterococcal (VRE) infections, including those complicated by bacteremia.

 It is usually taken with or without food or as directed by the doctor.